jifox/secret-server-reader/README.md

 # - True: The API will not be used.
 SECRET_SERVER_TEST_DUMMY_RESUT will be returned
 SECRET_SERVER_IS_DUMMY='False'
 SECRET_SERVER_TEST_DUMMY_RESUT='{"id": "12345", username": "testuser", "password": "testpassword", "url": "https://localhost/SecretServer"}'
 ```

 ### Development

-the primary development directory is /home/ansible/netbot/secret-server-reader on server SCVPCONF01

 The installation instruction for `poetry` is here: <https://python-poetry.org/docs/#installation>